ellessenne/swjm/04-convergence-issues/04-non-convergence.md

       var(e.yobs)|    40.5172   1.017378                      38.57145    42.56111
     ------------------------------------------------------------------------------

-Finally, this joint model converged to a solution.
+Finally, this joint model did converged to a solution.

 # Other options